 Difference Between Overmolding Process and Insert Molding

 Insert molding and overmolding might involve the same molding process.
 However, both are different.
 In insert molding, the substrate is a non-plastic material, while the overmold is a plastic material.
 Therefore, we can say that insert molding is molding a plastic material on a non-plastic material.
 However, in overmolding, both the substrate and overmold are plastic materials.
+For more details, you can see our comprehensive guide to learning the difference between overmolding and insert molding.

 Applications of Overmolding